-Option -Based Awards Sha are-Based Awards Name Number of shares underlying unexercised options Option exercise price Option expiration date Value of unexercised in-the-money options (1) Number of shares that have not vested Market value of share-based awards that have not vested (2) Anthony F. Griffiths 9,671 \$10.34 March 6, 2030 \$26,982 Alan D. Horn 9,671 \$10.34 March 6, 2030 \$26,982 Christopher D. Hodgson 9,671 \$10.34 March 6, 2030 \$26,982 Deepak Parekh Lauren C. Templeton 6,203(3 \$81,445
+Option-Based Awards Share-Based Awards Name Number of shares underlying unexercised options Option exercise price Option expiration date Value of unexercised in-the-money options (1) Number of shares that have not vested Market value of share-based awards that have not vested (2) Anthony F. Griffiths 9,671 \$10.34 March 6, 2030 \$23,791 Alan D. Horn 9,671 \$10.34 March 6, 2030 \$23,791 Christopher D. Hodgson 9,671 \$10.34 March 6, 2030 \$23,791 Deepak Parekh Lauren C. Templeton 6,203(3 \$79,398

-- (1) The value of unexercised in-the-money options is calculated by subtracting the exercise price of an option to acquire one subordinate voting share from the market value of one of our subordinate voting shares at the end of 2018, and multiplying that difference by the number of unexercised options.
-That value does not include any deduction to recognize that some or all unexercised options may never become exercisable. - (2) The market value is calculated by multiplying the market value of our subordinate voting shares at the end of 2018 by the number of such shares awarded pursuant to unvested restricted stock grants.
-That value does not include any deduction to recognize that the shares so awarded may never become vested. - (3) Restricted share award.
+(1) The value of unexercised in-the-money options is calculated by subtracting the exercise price of an option to acquire one subordinate voting share from the market value of one of our subordinate voting shares at the end of 2019, and multiplying that difference by the number of unexercised options.
+That value does not include any deduction to recognize that some or all unexercised options may never become exercisable.

+(2) The market value is calculated by multiplying the market value of our subordinate voting shares at the end of 2019 by the number of such shares awarded pursuant to unvested restricted stock grants.
+That value does not include any deduction to recognize that the shares so awarded may never become vested.

+(3) Restricted share award.

-The values vested during 2018 of the option-based and share-based awards granted to our directors shown in the preceding table are shown in the following table:
+The values vested during 2019 of the option-based and share-based awards granted to our directors shown in the preceding table are shown in the following table:

-Name Option-Based Awards - Value vested during the year (1) Share-Based Awards - Value vested during the year
+Option-Based Awards - Value vested during the year (1) Share-Based Awards - Value vested during the year (2)

-Anthony F. Griffiths \$10,057
+Anthony F. Griffiths \$2,543

-Christopher D. Hodgson \$10,057
+Christopher D. Hodgson \$2,543

-Alan D. Horn \$10,057 -
+Alan D. Horn \$2,543

 Deepak Parekh · -

-Lauren C. Templeton
+Lauren C. Templeton \$7,781

-(1) The value vested is calculated by multiplying the number of options which became vested during the year by the amount by which the market value of one of our subordinate voting shares on the day of vesting exceeded the exercise price of an option.
+- (1) The value vested is calculated by multiplying the number of options which became vested during the year by the amount by which the market value of one of our subordinate voting shares on the day of vesting exceeded the exercise price of an option.
 Out-of-the-money options are excluded from the calculation.
-As no options which vested during the year were exercised, the values shown in the above table are comprised in (i.e., they are not additional to) the values of options shown in the preceding table.
+As no options which vested during the year were exercised, the values shown in the above table are comprised in (i.e., they are not additional to) the values of options shown in the preceding table. - (2) The value vested is calculated by multiplying the number of share-based awards which became vested during the year by the market value of one of our subordinate voting shares on the day of vesting.
+As no share awards which vested during the year were exercised, the values shown in the above table are comprised in (i.e., they are not additional to) the values of share awards shown in the preceding table.